githubartema/Projects/README.md

 # root
-Here is my main folder, where you can find my projects:
+Here is my main folder, where you can find some of my projects:

 BloodModel - imitation of blood cell movement in vessels to collect statistics.